 After the restoration of Estonia's independence, diplomatic relations between the two countries were restored on 23 October 1991.
 Turkey never recognised the Soviet occupation of Estonia.
 Turkey accredited its first ambassador to Estonia, residing in Vilnius, in 1992.
 On 1 October 2001 Turkey opened its embassy in Tallinn.
-In the period 2001 - 2005 Turkey's ambassador to Estonia was Ömer Altuğ – the first Turkish ambassador to reside in Estonia.
-From 15 December 2005 – 14 April 2009 the ambassador was Fatma Şule Soysal, from 2009-2013 Ayşenur Alpaslan and from 2013-2015 Mr. Ahmet Ülker.
-The current Turkish Ambassador to Estonia is Mrs. Hayriye Kumaşcıoğlu, who presented her credentials to President Ilves on 15 October 2015.
+In the period 2001 - 2005, Turkey's ambassador to Estonia was Ömer Altuğ.
+The current Turkish Ambassador to Estonia is Hayriye Kumaşcıoğlu, who presented her credentials to President Ilves on 15 October 2015.

-Estonia currently has five honorary consulates in Turkey.
-The first was opened on 2 August 2001 in Istanbul.
-The honorary consul is Tuncay Özilhan whose consulate area are the regions of Istanbul and Marmara.
+Estonia currently has five offices of honorary consul in Turkey.
+The first was opened on 2 August 2001 in Istanbul, where the honorary consul is Tuncay Özilhan whose consulate area are the regions of Istanbul and Marmara.
 On 4 October 2002 an honorary consulate was opened in the resort city of Anatalya, where the honorary consul is Ethem Okudur.
 On 8 June 2010 Minister of Culture Laine Jänes opened the honorary consulate in the city of Bursa, where the honorary consul is Barış Kaya.
-On 4 July 2013 the honorary consulate in Trabzon was officially opened; the honorary consul in Zeyyat Kafkas.
-In June of 2014, festivities marked the opening of the fifth honorary consulate in Turkey, in the city of Mersin, where the honorary consul is Mr. Nebil Taşçı.
+On 4 July 2013, the office of honorary consul in Trabzon was officially opened; the honorary consul in Zeyyat Kafkas.
+In June of 2014, festivities marked the opening of the fifth office of honorary consul in Turkey, in the city of Mersin, where the honorary consul is Nebil Taşçı.

-On 10 June 2003, the X composition of the Estonian Riigikogu founded th Estonia-Turkey parliamentary group, which was chaired by Evelyn Sepp in the XI Riigikogu.
-In the parliament's current, XIII Riigikogu, the Estonia-Turkey Friendship Group has 8 members and is chaired by Ivari Padar from the Social Democratic Party.
+On 10 June 2003, the X composition of the Estonian Riigikogu founded the Estonia-Turkey parliamentary group, which was chaired by Evelyn Sepp in the XI Riigikogu.
+In the parliament's current, XIII Riigikogu, the Estonia-Turkey parliamentary group has 8 members and is chaired by Tiit Terik from the Centre Party.